SoftwareHeritage/swhapguide/SWHAP@Paris.md

 ### Archiving software information and additional materials

-As much as possible, the Archiving of additional materials will take place using the open source platforms.
+We recommand to archive the software information and additional materials in dedicated open-source archives.

 **General software information**